 Avid Shorty brakes are compatible with Shimano Ultegra levers.
 Most of the users have approved they work nicely because they can be adjusted from narrow to wide and vice versa.

-These brakes are engineered intelligently by professionals in the industry.
-You feel so proud to own them because they have an eye-catching design which makes them to be loved by so many individuals.
+These brakes are engineered by the top professionals in the industry.
+They have an eye-catching design which makes.

-The pad adjustment of these brakes are not complicated and are easily to execute.
+The pad adjustment of these brakes are not complicated and are easy to do.
 Shimano Mountain Cantilever brakes are easy to position, tighten and toe in.

 The Tektro CR cantilever brakes weigh 126 grams and contain a dimension of 21-35mm.
-The product comprises a dimension of 7 by 5.3 by 2.2 inches.
+Dimension of 7 by 5.3 by 2.2 inches.

-- It is not so heavy and has been forged with alloy.
+- Light and has been forged with alloy.

 - It has linear springs with quick tools to adjust.